The rise of modern Bharat and ‘Kohinoors’ of entrepreneurs - BusinessToday

 Hunger for growth drives Modern Bharat

 Over the past decade, several enterprises based in cities beyond the metros have quietly built scale and dominance in their chosen niches.
 They have focused on not just servicing the domestic market but also on becoming globally competitive and championing exports.
 You could call these companies the new, yet-to-become famous Kohinoors growing from Modern Bharat.
-That’s a true story of भारतकेकोहिनूर: शहरोंसेबाहर, दुनियाकेकेंद्रमें.
+That’s a true story of भारत के कोहिनूर: शहरों से बाहर, दुनिया के केंद्र में.

 Most of them – though not all – have built significant size, without seeking capital from public markets.
 Maintaining strong governance and financial discipline, most of them have achieved EBITDA of more than INR 100 crore, setting unparalleled industry benchmarks.